Jet User Guide

 Supported MPI Stacks

 We currently support two MPI stacks on Jet, Mvapich2 and OpenMPI.
 We consider Mvapich2 our primary MPI stack.
 OpenMPI is provided for software development and regression testing.
 In our experience, Mvapich2 provides better performance without requiring tuning.
 We do not have the depth of staff to fully support multiple stacks, but we will try our best.
-If you feel you need to use OpenMPI as your production stack, please send us a note through Help Requests and explain why so we can better understand your requirements.
+If you feel you need to use OpenMPI as your production stack, please send us a note through help Requests and explain why so we can better understand your requirements.

 Load MPI Stacks Via Modules